 Cockroaches have chewing mouthparts.
 Unlike houseflies or bedbugs, cockroaches are able to eat solid food.

-Entomologists regularly report instances of cockroaches biting humans in attempt to eat remains of food found on the flesh and underneath fingernails.
-The nocturnal insects often eat crumbs or traces of food left behind on the faces of individuals while they sleep in areas where cockroach infestations become an issue.
-While some species like the woods cockroach hardly infest homes or cause serious personal threat to humans, others like the German cockroach, the leading species of cockroach infestations in New England, are often the subject of reported cockroach bites.
+While some species like the woods cockroach hardly infest homes or cause serious personal threat to humans, others like the German cockroach, the leading species of cockroach infestations, are often the subject of reported cockroach bites.

-Due to carrying a number of infectious diseases, cockroach bites should be taken care of immediately.
+Due to carrying a number of infectious diseases, a potential cockroach bite should be taken care of immediately.
 Clean and dress cockroach bite wounds as soon as possible upon discovery.
-If faced with populations of cockroaches large enough that they are being bitten, individuals should consult a pest management professional to provide both quick knockdown and plan a long term cockroach suppression plan.
+If faced with populations of cockroaches large enough that they are being bitten, individuals should consult a pest management professional to plan a long term cockroach suppression plan.